-- Children getting on and off of play equipment - Tip: Children are more likely to experience challenge as they begin and end an activity. - Young children, who may not have fully developed motor skills - Children should not be allowed to lift another child onto overhead climbers. - Young children may be more susceptible to falls because they are still developing spatial awareness skills. - Tip: Supervise younger children closely when they attempt to use upper body equipment. - Children displaying lack of caution - Accidents happen...nearly 1/3 of playground injuries are self inflicted. - \circ $\;$ Teach children to be cautious as they move through the play environment. - Tip: Discourage running on and around the playground equipment. - Overcrowding on play activities, such as slide entrances
+Children getting on and off of play equipment

+(T) Children are more likely to experience challenges as they begin and end an activity.

+Young children, who may not have fully developed motor skills

+- Children should not be allowed to lift another child onto overhead climbers. - Young children may be more susceptible to falls because they are still developing spatial awareness skills. - Supervise younger children closely when they attempt to use upper body equipment like overhead ladders (monkey bars) where the child is supporting their full body weight with their hands.

+Children displaying lack of caution

+- Nearly 1/3 of playground injuries are self inflicted. - Teach children to be cautious as they move through the play environment. - $(\tau)$ Discourage running on and around the playground equipment.

+Overcrowding on play activities, such as slide entrances

-- Be aware of overcrowding especially in the first few minutes of recess as children often rush to their favorite activities! - Tip: If a component is frequently overcrowded due to its popularity, consider developing guidelines that ensure that all children have a chance to use the equipment. - Items brought into the play environment that could become strangulation hazards - Openings in playground equipment are not designed to accommodate children wearing sports helmets and could entrap a child's head. - Items worn around the neck, such as jump ropes, mittens, scarves, dog leashes, long necklaces, and canteens, should not be worn.
+Be aware of overcrowding especially in the first few minutes of recess as children often rush to their favorite activities.

+If a component is frequently overcrowded due to its popularity, consider developing guidelines that ensure that all children have a chance to use the equipment.

+Items brought into the play environment that could become strangulation hazards

-- Strings attached to children's clothing pose hazards. - Tip: Require children to remove helmets (unless worn for medical reasons in a supervised environment) and other strangulation hazards before using equipment.
+- Openings in playground equipment are not designed to accommodate children wearing sports helmets and could entrap a child's head. - Items worn around the neck, such as mittens, scarves, dog leashes, long necklaces, and canteens, should not be worn. - Strings attached to children's clothing pose hazards. - Require children to remove helmets (unless worn for medical reasons in a supervised environment) and other strangulation hazards before using equipment.

-• Children interacting with playmates
+Children interacting with playmates

+Over half of playground injuries are caused by children's interaction with others.

+Ask the children to help you develop rules that will promote safety and fun on the playground.

+Falls

-- Over half of playground injuries are caused by children's interaction with others. - Tip: By knowing the temperaments of the children in your care, learn to be proactive and intervene if necessary.
-It is important to provide children with opportunities to develop valuable interpersonal and conflict resolution skills on their own. - Tip: Ask the children to help you develop rules that will promote safety and fun on the playground. - Falls - \circ $\;$ Falls are the number one cause of playground injury. - Tip: Approved safety surfacing should be maintained under and around the playground equipment. - Preserving the Play Environment Promoting the Value of Play Protecting Children
+- Falls are the number one cause of playground injury. - Approved safety surfacing should be maintained under and around the playground equipment to help protect from falls.